rpgwaiter/rpgwaiter/README.md

-THIS ACCOUNT IS MOSTLY DEAD
+This account is used solely to contribute to other FOSS hosted here.

-Active development has moved to a self-hosted Gitea instance at: https://git.based.zone
+Active development has moved to a self-hosted Gitea instance at: https://git.based.zone.

+Projects hosted here on GH will soon only contain links to my hosted repo.

 CI/CD will move from GitHub Actions to a Concourse instance once setup.